-BDR Bill Sponsor Bill Description Overview Status / Position BILL STATUS Water Resources Bills 48-260 SB31 Division of Water Resources Revises provisions relating to the adjudication of vested water rights Seeks to exempt federal agencies from filing claims of vested rights from requirement to file proof of the claim on or before a certain date; revising requirements relating to a notice of pending adjudication of certain water rights; and providing other matters properly relating thereto.
+BDR Bill Sponsor Bill Description Overview Status / Position BILL STATUS Water Resources Bills 48-260 SB31 Division of Water Resources Revises provisions Seeks to exempt federal agencies from filing claims of vested rights from requirement to file proof of the claim on or before a certain date; revising requirements relating to a notice of pending adjudication of certain water rights; and providing other matters properly relating thereto.
 WSG met with the Nevada Farm Bureau and the Administrative Law Judge (NDWR) about this bill.
 The Farm Bureau is preparing to oppose the bill.
 WSG is studying the legislative history and implications of the McCarran Act on this bill.
 It appears that the bill may be necessary.
 WSG is considering testifying on this bill; position still being considered.
-Referred to Senate Natural Resources HEARD THURSDAY, MARCH 6, 2025 48-384 SB36 Joint Interim Standing Committee on Natural Resources (NRS 218E.320) Establishes provisions relating to the conservation of groundwater.
-Nevada Water Buy-Back Initiative and the Advisory Committee for the Nevada Water Buy-Back Initiative; requiring the Director of the State Department of Conservation and Natural Resources to purchase certain water rights for the purpose of retiring the water rights; creating the Nevada Conservation and Recreation Program; and providing other matters properly relating thereto.
+Referred to Senate Natural Resources HEARD THURSDAY, MARCH 6, 2025 48-384 SB36 Joint Interim Standing Committee on Natural Resources (NRS 218E.320) Establishes provisions relating to the Nevada Water Buy-Back Initiative and the Advisory Committee for the Nevada Water Buy-Back Initiative; requiring the Director of the State Department of Conservation and Natural Resources to purchase certain water rights for the purpose of retiring the water rights; creating the Nevada Conservation and Recreation Program; and providing other matters properly relating thereto.
 WSG is neutral, but will closely monitor entering the hearing scheduled for this upcoming week.
-Referred to Senate Natural Resources HEARD ON THURSDAY, MARCH 6, 2025 40-750 SB276 Numerous Sponsors related information by certain gov. Proposes new requirements for any city, county, unincorporated town, district, water authority, and Indian tribes to provide certain notifications to other related entities when applying for a permit to discharge water into a water of the State.
+Referred to Senate Natural Resources HEARD ON THURSDAY, MARCH 6, 2025 // WORK SESSION SCHEDULED FOR TUESDAY, APRIL 1, 2025 40-750 SB276 Numerous Sponsors Seeks to establish provisions governing the reporting and sharing of water- related information by certain gov. entities and Indian tribes.
+Proposes new requirements for any city, county, unincorporated town, district, water authority, and Indian tribes to provide certain notifications to other related entities when applying for a permit to discharge water into a water of the State.
 WSG is currently neutral, but will closely monitor.
 It should be noted that bill has an 'unfunded mandate' on it.
 Assigned to Senate Natural Resources.
 HEARD ON THURSDAY, MARCH 20TH.
-48-940 SB342 Senator Ohrenschall Revises provisions relating to water.
-Seeks to authorize the State Engineer (in certain areas) to coordinate with persons seeking to retire relinquished water rights.
+48-940 SB342 Senator Ohrenschall Revises provisions Seeks to authorize the State Engineer (in certain areas) to coordinate with persons seeking to retire relinquished water rights.
 Also seeks to eliminate the resetting of priority dates when permits are canceled for failure to timely file extensions of time.
 WSG is currently neutral on this bill and is working with a water rights attorney on coordination bill language and likely amendment text.
-Referred to Senate Natural Resources
+Referred to Senate Natural Resources.
+SCHEDULED TO BE HEARD ON THURSDAY, APRIL 3